-- In 2020, Oatly contributed the highest amount of sales growth to the dairy alternatives drinks category across each of our key markets the United Kingdom, Germany and Sweden. - In our home market of Sweden, we had a 53% market share of the total sales in the alternative dairy products non-milk based category as of 2020, according to Nielsen. - In the United Kingdom, Germany and the United States, we are the highest selling brand in the oat category by retail sales value, which is the largest category within dairy alternatives in the United Kingdom and Germany and is the fastest-growing category within the United States. - Our 2020 year-over-year retail sales growth rates were 99% in the United Kingdom, according to IRI Infoscan, 199% in Germany and 182% in the United States, according to Nielsen.
+- In 2020, Oatly contributed the highest amount of sales growth to the dairy alternatives drinks category across each of our key markets the United Kingdom, Germany and Sweden. - In our home market of Sweden, we had a 53% market share of the total sales in the alternative dairy products non-milk based category as of 2020, according to Nielsen. - In the United Kingdom, Germany the United States and Sweden, we are the highest selling brand in the oat category by retail sales value, which is the largest category within dairy alternatives in the United Kingdom and Germany and is the fastest-growing category within the United States. - Our 2020 year-over-year retail sales growth rates were 99% in the United Kingdom, according to IRI Infoscan, 199% in Germany and 182% in the United States, according to Nielsen.
 Our growth led the increase in demand for oat-based products.
-Since 2018, when we launched our new retail strategy in Germany, oatmilk's market share of sales in the retail plant-based dairy category has grown from approximately 24% as of December 31, 2018 to 53% as of December 31, 2020, according to Nielsen.
+Since 2018, when we launched our new retail strategy in Germany, oatmilk's market share of sales in the retail plant-based dairy category has grown from approximately 23% for the rolling four week period ended January 2018 to approximately 60% for the rolling four week period ended December 2020, according to Nielsen.